Injuries take shine off Ireland’s bonus-point win over Italy

 Either Andrew Porter, who was excellent around the pitch, or John Ryan will presumably deputise for Furlong, who must be a major doubt for that game and perhaps beyond.

-Furthermore, Jack Conan, who had a fine first half in the Six Nations, was replaced at half-time along with Iain Henderson with a knock to his knee.
+Furthermore, Jack Conan, who had a fine first half in the Six Nations, was replaced at half-time along with Iain Henderson with a knock to his shoulder.

 In addition to the injuries, and the three tries conceded, following a ruthlessly clinical start, Joe Schmidt will have been infuriated by the way Ireland lost cohesion after the introduction of the bench a tad earlier than normal.
 That said, he’ll have gleaned more information about his squad than might normally be the case too.